Aggressive Climbing Shoes

 For starters, these beginner-friendly shoes will help you nail down the basic footwork techniques required for climbing.
-More importantly, they will also help build up strength in your toe’s ligaments and tendons, and help avoid any early injures from over-excursion.
+More importantly, they will also help build up strength in your toe’s ligaments and tendons, and help avoid any early injuries from over-excursion.

-So when should you get aggressive climbing shoes?
-Once feel your climbing ability starting to improve and you start eye-balling up the steeper routes, it’s a good time to start looking at a beginner-friendly pair of downturned shoes.
+So when should you get aggressive shoes?
+Once you feel your climbing ability starting to improve and you start eye-balling up the steeper routes, it’s a good time to start looking at a beginner-friendly pair of downturned shoes.

-Downturned Climbing Shoes Top Tips
+My Downturned Climbing Shoes Top Tips

 1. Make sure the shoe fits as snug as possible.